srcML/stereocode/README.md

 -d, --debug - Option to turn on some output for debugging.

 ## Output

-Stereocode outputs an annotated archive for each input archive and optionaly a report file.
+Stereocode outputs an annotated archive for each input archive and optionally a report file.

 By default annotated archives have the same name/path as the input archive with `annotated.xml` at the end of the name.
 There are options to overwrite the input file or specify a output file name.